Brown-NOAA/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol_BeBOP/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol.md

 ### Spatial Coverage and Environment(s) of Relevance

 This protocol has been used to subsample tissue and extract DNA from hundreds of organismal samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea, and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska).
-Samples collected range in depth from surface ocean (epipelagic biome) to just off bottom (benthic biome) at varying distances from shore (coastal to off-shelf).
+Samples collected range in depth from surface ocean (epipelagic biome) to just off bottom (benthic biome) to hydrothermal vents (e.g., East Pacific Rise and Marianas Trench) at varying distances from shore (coastal to off-shelf).

 ### Personnel Required